ASSESSING SOCIETAL BENEFITS AND ECONOMIC IMPACTS

 OBJECTIVE

 We will evaluate regional and global societal benefits of observational systems in the Arctic, including the benefits of Pilot Services developed in the project.
-Stakeholders from Arctic communities to operational agencies and policy and economic decision makers will be engaged to assess the services and evaluate the benefits.
+With the aid of service developers, stakeholders from Arctic communities to operational agencies and policy and economic decision makers will be engaged to assess the services and evaluate the benefits.

 SUMMARY